Amsterdam Gay Travel

 I love the hotel’s design so much and definitely want to stay here the next time I visit Amsterdam.
 It completely captures the feeling of staying in a house in Jordaan while providing all the luxuries of a hotel.

 Hotel rooms here have a chic industrial design, all the essentials, and blackout curtains—useful for sleeping in after a late night out.
-Mr. Jordaan even has an elevator, so you don’t have to worry about bringing luggage up any flights of stairs.
+Mr. Jordaan even has an elevator, so you don’t have to worry about bringing luggage up any stairs.

 On the main level, there’s a cozy café with exposed brick and rich black subway tile.
 And if you need to get some work done, there’s plenty of space to spread out.